mikegagnon/tic-tac-toe/README.md

     ...

-    // Determines whether or the game has reached its conclusion.
+    // Determines whether or not the game has reached its conclusion.
     // If the game is over, then sets this.gameOver to a GameOver object
     // representing the conclusion of the game. checkGameOver() {